NEW: Family: "He continues to make miraculous progress, taking a few steps"

 He played for four teams during his 14 seasons in the NBA and won the Sixth Man of the Year Award during the 2010-11 season.

-Two years ago Odom was charged with drunk driving.
+Two years ago, he made headlines off the court when he was charged with drunk driving.
 He pleaded no contest and received three years’ probation.

 The athlete has a strong support system, Harrick said, and “prayers from everybody.”